 A City Committed to Sustainability

-The city is a founding member of the Grand Rapids 2030 District, a collection of 70 different businesses, government entities, nonprofits, public utilities and other stakeholders committed to dramatically reducing the city’s carbon footprint by 2030.
+This commitment to renewable energy is part of a larger goal to reduce greenhouse gas emissions by 85% from 2008 and 2030, and 100% from 2008 to 2040.
+The city is also a founding member of the Grand Rapids 2030 District, a public-private partnership committed to drastically reducing the city’s carbon footprint by 2030.
 It is also one of 11 U.S. cities aiming for a zero net carbon goal for all buildings by 2050 through the Zero Cities Project.

 Visit the city’s Office of Sustainability on the web for more on its sustainability journey.